duarteocarmo/duarteocarmo.com/content/posts/3-great-app-idea.markdown

 * [Bubbl](https://bubbl.us/)

 **Make a prototype.** If you have come this far, why not get a little technical before the big meeting?
-Designers often use something called wireframes and mockups to base themselves, or to start a project.
+Designers often use something called wire frames and mock-ups to base themselves, or to start a project.
 These are basically screens of your idea/product, linked together by arrows, to convey an idea of the product.

 ![](https://cdn-images-1.medium.com/max/2048/1*dslNoOm6THf8dARUpFVdsg.jpeg)